Machine Learning: Introduction and Core Algorithms

 2. Unsupervised Learning

-In unsupervised learning, there are no labeled outputs.
+There are no labeled input.
 The system tries to find structure in the data.

 - Discovers hidden structure